Heinz Hackler

 Heinrich "Heinz" Hackler (14 December 1918 – 1 January 1945) was a German Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
 Heinz Hackler was listed as missing in action near Antwerp, Belgium after being hit by Allied flak during Operation Bodenplatte.
-Heinz Hackler was credited with 56 aerial victories.
+Depending on source, Hackler was credited with 56 or 67 aerial victories.

-Career
+Early life and career

 Hackler was born on 14 December 1918 in Siegen, at the time in the Province of Westphalia of the Weimar Republic.
 Following flight training, he was posted to the 8.
 Staffel (8th squadron) of Jagdgeschwader 77 (JG 77—77th Fighter Wing) in early 1941.
 At the time, 8.
 Staffel was commanded by Oberleutnant Kurt Ubben.
 The Staffel was subordinated to III.
 Gruppe (3rd group) of JG 77 which was headed by Major Alexander von Winterfeldt.

+World War II

+World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 In preparation for Operation Marita, the German invasion of Greece, III.
 Gruppe of JG 77 was moved to Deta in western Romania on 4 April 1941 and to Korinos on 19 April.
-That day, Hackler claimed hsi first aerial victory when he shot down a Hawker Hurricane fighter near Larissa.
+That day, Hackler claimed his first aerial victory when he shot down a Hawker Hurricane fighter near Larissa.